 Animal Ambassadors

 California's wildlife belongs to us all, and we want to encourage stewardship and appreciation of our native species and ecosystems.
-As the continuing loss of habitat brings wildlife in contact with people now more than ever before, it is imperative we communicate the importance of protecting natural spaces for wildlife and ways to better coexist.
+As the continuing loss of habitat brings wildlife in contact with people, it is imperative we communicate the importance of protecting natural spaces for wildlife and ways to better coexist.

-To help achieve this goal, we travel throughout the county with our education animals, providing safe and fun wildlife encounters.
-In booth programs and presentations for schools, Scout troops, organizations and various private groups, we share the stories of these animals that cannot do so for themselves.
+To help achieve this goal, we travel throughout the county with our educational ambassadors to teach the public.
+In a variety of programs and presentations, we share the stories of these animals who cannot do so for themselves.

 Meet our Animals Ambassadors